Day Day Up: Background

 The talk show was created by the original team behind "More Talk More Happiness" (越策越开心).
 The impetus behind the creation of Day Day Up was that with the 'decline of traditional virtues and etiquette' in China leading up to the 21st Century, the show would play an active role in conveying traditional Chinese values to viewers.
 This would allow people to enjoy learning about Chinese traditions, especially of the arrival of the 2008 Beijing Olympic Games around the time of the show's release.
 It employs both the young and the old for its humorous hosts in order to convey Chinese traditional values.

 Pre-launch marketing

 Prior to the release of the talk show, Hunan Television launched a series of marketing campaigns to increase the show's exposure.
 This was done through multiple 'prequel shows' (天天向上前传 or 'Day Day Up Prequels').
 Starting from 8 August 2008, daily broadcasts of the show were shown to familiarise audience members with the format of the show and to raise interest towards the show's topics of discussion.
 In each of these episodes, there would be an opening show, six classes, and finally a talk from the 'Headmaster' (host of the show).

-New Format during COVID-19
+New format during COVID-19

-With the coronavirus outbreak, as it is advisable to stay indoors to reduce the risks of being exposed to the virus, the show got creative by conducting a new format called "Cloud Filming".
+During the coronavirus outbreak, in order to reduce the risks of being exposed to the virus, the show conducted a new format called "Cloud Filming" that allowed hosts and guests to film from their homes.